vaibhavjain12358/Caution-Data-ahead/README.md

 # Caution-Data-ahead
-This Repository showcase projects and case studies related to data analysis.
+This Repository showcase projects and case studies related to Data Science & analytics.